 How many times did you smile?

-Really, it’s that simple.
-No matter how frustrating it was feeling like the little metal ball in a pinball machine as you were banging along the trail, at some point you’re likely to have cracked a smile.
+It’s that simple.
+No matter how frustrating it was feeling like the little metal ball in a pinball machine as you were banging along the trail, at some point, you’re likely to have cracked a smile.

 That moment when you were able to pedal up and over a steep incline without putting your foot down, or when you blasted through the stream crossing without ending up going for a swim; those little successes are huge confidence builders and make all the pain and anguish (trust me, there will be pain and anguish) 100-percent worthwhile.

-Even though the smiling part is serious, there is a little bit more to helping you have a successful first ride.
+Even though the smiling part is severe, there is a little bit more to help you have a successful first ride.

 Basic Mountain Bike Skills

-There are two skills that will make your first mountain bike ride go more smoothly:
+Two skills will make your first mountain bike ride go more smoothly:

 Braking.
 It’s intuitive to lock up the brakes when we’re in a dangerous or confusing situation.
 We do it on our road bicycles, we do it in our cars, and you will do it on a mountain bike.
 Locking up the brakes and skidding is almost always the first stage of a crash scenario.